JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: so i am starting with a cube :)

-NS: let take the steps which is esential for building
+NS: let take the steps which is essential for building
 NS: 1) do the model you like
-NS: 2) Du the UV unwarpping and the UV mapping
+NS: 2) Du the UV unwrapping and the UV mapping
 NS: do
 NS: 3) Setup textures
 NS: So before you go to texturing
 NS: you need to have a defined UV map
-NS: is not you build sjoud be ina uniforn colour
+NS: is not you build should be in a uniform colour
 NS: should be
 NS: Sis you make unwrap of the model ?

 JR: no, how do i do that?
 JR: i though i should start by making a material for it?

-NS: imagine you have a 3d obnject
+NS: imagine you have a 3d object
-NS: and whant to applu a paper sheet around it to make a texture
+NS: and want to apply a paper sheet around it to make a texture
-NS: it can be hard to fold a paper sheet around so it liik like no seams
+NS: it can be hard to fold a paper sheet around so it looks like no seams
 NS: look

 JR: yes i understand what unwrapping does. how do i trigger it?

-NS: you go to uv edit
+NS: you go toUV edit
 NS: the is a special window
 NS: UV Editing
 NS: and then when there